offspot/imager-service/whost/README.md

   * Copy `/root/.ssh/id_rsa` to `/root/.ssh/tunnel`
   * Share (via email for example) public key with cardshop admin, it's located at `/root/.ssh/id_rsa.pub`.
   * This file will be append to `/home/tunnel/.ssh/authorized_keys` on the the tunneling server gateway by the cardshop admin, so the writer can connect.
-* download setup script `curl -L -o /tmp/whost-setup https://raw.githubusercontent.com/kiwix/cardshop/master/whost/whost-setup`
+* Download setup script `curl -L -o /tmp/whost-setup https://raw.githubusercontent.com/kiwix/cardshop/master/whost/whost-setup`
+* Go to https://wiki.kiwix.org/wiki/Cardshop/maintenance and update the writer table
 * run the setup script `chmod +x /tmp/whost-setup && REVERSE_SSH_PORT=XXX /tmp/whost-setup`

 ### Ubuntu Install